 I’m really sorry to hear that you’re having to consider this.
 Despite very difficult trading conditions for me right now I want to assure you that I will do everything possible to accommodate your new plans with no further charges.
 Here’s the deal…

-Check my current list of available dates for 2020 and 2021.
+Check my postponement availability calendar at the bottom of this page.
 I keep this up to date daily so you can cross-check it with your venue and other suppliers if needed.

 Please let me know by email as soon as you have a date in mind and I can remove it from the availability list temporarily until you confirm with me.